Top Most Popular Foods in Libya

 17. Abamber (عمبمر)

-Abamber is a delicate, soft dessert that looks similar to a cookie; however, it is made out of an almond and coconut mixture.
+Abamber is a delicate, soft dessert that resembles a cookie and it is made out of a ground almond and coconut mixture.

-Abamber is the official dessert served at weddings across the country.
-It is usually served with a glass of almond milk.
+Abamber is an iconic Libyan dessert served at weddings across the country.
+It is usually accompanied by a delicious glass of almond milk.

 18. Mathroda (مثرودة)

-This is a sweet pastry only cooked in eastern Libya (Benghazi, Elbayda, etc.).
-It consists of the pastry called fteera cut in small pieces and garnished on top with a mixture of nuts, dates, raisins, and honey.
+This wonderful sweet pastry is only made in eastern Libya (Benghazi, Elbayda, etc.).
+It consists of the pastry called fteera, cut into small pieces, garnished with a mixture of nuts, dates, raisins, and drizzled with honey.

 19. Debla (دبلة)

-Debla is a famous Ramadan dessert, made mostly during the holy month of Ramadan.
-It is a delicate, thin dough made into a flower shape pastry, deep fried, and then soaked in honey and sprinkled with sesame seeds.
+Debla is a famous Libyan dessert, made mostly during the holy month of Ramadan.
+Delicate, flaky dough is formed into a flower-shaped pastry, deep fried, and then soaked in honey and sprinkled with sesame seeds.

 20. Ghraybeh (غريبة)

-This is similar to a shortbread cookie, made mostly out of butter, flour, sugar, almonds, and nuts.
-This type of sweet is often made around Ramadan and Eid to serve to guests.
+This is similar to a shortbread cookie, typically made with butter, flour, sugar, almonds, and nuts.
+This traditional treat is often made around Ramadan and Eid to serve to guests.

 21. Grenat

-Grenat has the same cookie dough or mixture as Ghhraybeh; however, it is made into a half moon shape afterwards, cooked in the oven, and it is garnished with powdered sugar or chocolate with nuts.
+Grenat is made from the same cookie dough as Ghhraybeh; however, it is made into a characteristic half moon shape.
+Once baked, a garnish of powdered sugar or chocolate with nuts adds a luscious finishing touch.

 22. Dolma (دولما)